 - Expired Futures Contracts: Expired futures contracts can be used.
 Select File >> Find Symbol.
 From the symbol lists, select one of the symbols for the particular futures market you want to get a chart of.
 Modify the month code and the two digit year to what you require in the Selected Symbol box.
 And then open the chart.

 - If you have changed to the SC Data - All Services Service from another selected Service in Sierra Chart, the symbols may be different for this Service as compared to the other Service you have been using.
 Therefore, you may need to update the symbols of the existing charts you have open to match, for them to receive data from the SC Data - All Services Service.
-To do this, refer to Changing the Symbol of a Chart.

-- Data for Historical Daily charts is downloaded when you open them, when a new trading day begins, and at least every 24 hours.
+- Information: Data for Historical Daily charts is downloaded when you open them, when a new trading day begins, and at least every 24 hours.

 - Data for Intraday charts is downloaded when you open them.
 When connecting to the data feed with File >> Connect to Data Feed.
 The historical data is delayed by 10 to 15 minutes based on exchange rules.
 In other words it will be behind from 10 to 15 minutes from the current time if the market is currently open.
 For futures it will be 10 minutes.
 15 minutes for stocks.